Modpoll Modbus Master Simulator

 -m ascii Modbus ASCII protocol

--m rtu Modbus RTU protocol (default)
+-m rtu Modbus RTU protocol (default if SERIALPORT contains \ or COM)

--m tcp MODBUS/TCP protocol
+-m tcp MODBUS/TCP protocol (default otherwise)

 -m enc Encapsulated Modbus RTU over TCP

--a # Slave address (1-255 for RTU/ASCII, 0-255 for TCP, 1 is default)
+-a # Slave address (1-247 for serial, 0-255 for TCP, 1 is default)

--r # Start reference (1-65536, 100 is default)
+-r # Start reference (1-65536, 1 is default).
+Use -0 for 0-based references.

 -t 3:hex 16-bit input register data type with hex display